- Ransomware Defender Protection Modes

 The Ransomware Defender product has several options to tune the detection and response to a Ransomware attack.
 The more sensitive the detection the more likely a false positive can occur.
 Threat response options are outlined below with business impact considerations for each option.
 This section should be reviewed to determine how to configure the product in your environment.

-Risk tolerance and business impact need to be assessed to determine the best settings for your environment.
 The section below outlines the recommendations for each threat detection level.

 Threat Response Settings